 How to enter BIOS mode on Mac and what to do with it

 BIOS mode only exists on PCs, right?
 Well, sort of.
-Although the Mac doesn’t have a bios mode as such, it does have something similar.
-In this article, we’ll get deep into what BIOS mode is, what its equivalent on the Mac is, and how to enter and use it.
+Although the Mac doesn’t have a bios mode, it has something similar.
+In this article, we’ll get into what BIOS mode is, its equivalent on the Mac, and how to enter and use it.
 We’ll also show you how you can optimize and protect your Mac without having to get deep into the command line.

 What is BIOS mode?

-BIOS stands for “basic input and output system”.
+BIOS stands for “basic input and output system.”
 It’s firmware that controls the initialization of hardware on a computer.
 Without it, your RAM, keyboard, mouse, and display won’t work.
-It also starts loading the OS when you press the power button and performs other runtime services too.
+It also starts loading the OS when you press the power button and performs other runtime services.